BollinsureBusinessWorkers' Comp

 The e-mod multiplies your premium based on your actual claims vs. similar businesses.
 1.0 is average.
 0.80 saves 20% on premium.
 1.25 adds 25%.
 California e-mods are calculated by the WCIRB.
 We review your unit stat report for errors that may be inflating your modifier.

 Often yes.
 Under AB5, misclassified workers may be deemed employees, making you responsible for their coverage.
 Even properly classified independent contractors — if uninsured — can create liability if injured on your job site.
-Always require certificates of insurance from all subcontractors.
+Request certificates of insurance from subcontractors and review classification carefully.

-SCIF is California's state-operated workers' comp carrier.
-It's the insurer of last resort — available to any employer.
-For some high-risk industries or businesses with poor claims history, SCIF may be the best or only option.
+SCIF is California's state-operated workers' comp carrier and insurer of last resort — available to any employer.
+For some high-risk industries or businesses with difficult claims history, State Fund may be an important option to review.
 For most businesses, private carriers offer more competitive rates.
 We compare both.

-Key strategies: implement a formal safety program and written IIPP, establish a return-to-work program, verify accurate employee class codes, review your e-mod for WCIRB errors, manage open claims aggressively, and shop 350+ carriers through Bollinsure.
-Premium reductions of 15-30% are achievable.
+Key strategies: implement a formal safety program and written IIPP, establish a return-to-work program, verify accurate employee class codes, review your e-mod for WCIRB errors, manage open claims aggressively, and shop multiple carrier markets through Bollinsure.
+Meaningful savings may be achievable depending on payroll, class codes, claims history, and carrier appetite.

 Immediately: get medical care, file a DWC-1 claim form within one working day of learning of the injury, report to your workers' comp carrier, and provide the employee their rights information.
-Prompt reporting is legally required in California and reduces claim costs — delays typically lead to higher claims and e-mod impact.
+Prompt reporting is legally required in California and reduces claim costs.

 Major California WC carriers include ICW Group, The Hartford, Travelers, AmTrust, Markel, EMPLOYERS, Zenith National, and the State Compensation Insurance Fund.
 The right carrier depends on your industry, payroll, and claims history.
-Bollinsure compares 350+ markets to find the best combination of price and service.
+Bollinsure compares available markets.

 California WC Carriers